Dance your way through the history of Spain's national dance in a cutting-edge museum founded by legendary flamenco dancer Cristina Hoyos.

 Alhambra is a stunning palace and fortress complex in Granada, Spain.
 Visitors can explore the Muslim history of Spain here at this UNESCO World Heritage Site.
 The Alcazaba Fortress, the Nasrid Palaces, and the Palace of Charles V are all noteworthy sites.
-The Generalife Gardens with their flowers, baths and fountains show how the spoiled the sultans were who once lived here.
+The Generalife gardens with its flowers, baths, and fountains show just how the privileged the sultans who once lived here were.

 Museo Picasso Málaga houses 200 works donated by members of Picasso's family.
 It is located in a restored 16th-century palace in Málaga, Spain, the city where artist Pablo Ruiz Picasso was born.